One of the best tools for managing your online reputation is your LinkedIn Profile and other activities on LinkedIn.

 Be sure to include the "right" keywords for you and your target job and employers in your LinkedIn Profile.
 Go through The Top 25 Keywords for Your Job Search to dig out the terms you might not be thinking of using -- terms that are important to employers, like languages you speak or awards you have won.

 Indeed.com's JobTrends is a very useful tool for determining the most popular terms employers use in their job descriptions.
-Should you describe yourself as a "Certified PMP" or as "PMP Certified" in your LinkedIn Profile -- a search through Indeed's JobTrends will show you which is best and which will make you invisible.
+Should you describe yourself as a "Certified PMP" or as "PMP Certified" in your LinkedIn Profile -- a search through a large job board or your target employers' career sites will show you which is best and which will make you invisible.

-[Related: How to Identify Exactly the Right Keywords for Your LinkedIn Profile explains how to use Indeed's JobTrends to find the best terms for you -- the terms employers have included in millions of job descriptions.]
+[Related: Choosing the Best Keywords for Your LinkedIn Profile explains how to find the best terms for you -- the terms employers have included in millions of job descriptions.]

 Use the keywords that are appropriate for you in your Profile, as described in the next section.